From Summer 2018

-We are looking for at least four apprentices to join the team from August 2018, for one year.
+We are looking for at least four apprentices to join the team for one year from August 2018.
 Applicants need to be eager to serve humbly, demonstrate a good grasp of Christian truth and knowledge of the Bible, model Christian living and have a genuine interest in exploring whether paid Christian ministry is for them.
 Apprentices have normally been new or recent graduates, both men and women, some from our own church family and some from other churches across the UK and the world.

-In addition to this, the apprentices will receive weekly Bible training sessions with our Ministry Trainer, Christopher Ash (former director of the Cornhill training scheme in London from 2004 to 2015), as well as weekly lunches with our vicar, Alasdair Paine, to learn about teaching and preaching the Bible.
+1) Bible and pastoral ministry training: in particular, attending the TEAM course, weekly Bible training sessions with our Ministry Trainer Christopher Ash (former director of the Cornhill training scheme) as well as weekly lunches with our vicar, Alasdair Paine, to learn about teaching and preaching the Bible.

-Each apprentice is awarded a grant to cover living costs, and accommodation near to the church is provided free of charge.
+A grant is available to each apprentice to cover living costs, and accommodation near the church is provided free of charge.

 Pastor for 20s and 30s